shoutem/shoutem.github.io/_posts/1-2-5-Dividers.md

 ```

 ## Section divider
-Section dividers are usually used in lists, to separate groups of similar list items, for example to group contacts by the first letter of their name.
+Section dividers are usually used in lists to separate groups of similar list items, for example to group contacts by the first letter of their name.
 ListView will automatically style all dividers added to it.

 ![alt text]({{ site.baseurl }}/img/ui-toolkit/dividers/section-divider@2x.png "Section divider"){:.docs-component-image}